 Why do some datapoints have different years?

-The Prosperity Index includes 104 variables for each country, which underlie its nine sub-indices.
-These variables are obtained from international recognised and reliable sources, such as the World Bank or the Gallup© World Poll.
-We always use the most recently-available data in order to paint an accurate picture of each country.
-In a few cases that data we use may not have been updated at the source.
+The Prosperity Index includes 300 indicators for each country, which are grouped into 67 elements and 12 pillars.
+The data for these indicators is obtained from internationally recognised and reliable sources, such as the World Bank or the Gallup© World Poll.
+We always use the most recently available data in order to paint an accurate picture of each country.
+In a few cases the data we use may not have been updated at the source.